-Simply fill a large bowl to two-thirds or three-quarters with cold water, and submerge the bird in it.
+Simply fill a large bowl to two-thirds or three-quarters full with cold water, and submerge your meat in it.

 To keep the water fresh and at an ideal cold temperature, refill the water every 10 minutes.

 If you’re using a whole bird then it will take a bit longer.
-To get around this however, you can speed up the process you can pull the bird apart as it thaws.
-This will help the water get into more areas of the bird, including its cavities.
+To get around this however, you can speed up the process by pulling the bird apart as it thaws.
+This will help the water work its way into more areas of the bird, including the cavities.

-Tried and tested for years, microwaving chicken to thaw it is one of the most widely relied on methods of meat defrosting.
+Tried and tested for years, microwaving to thaw chicken is one of the most widely relied on methods of meat defrosting.

 It’s important to do this just right.
-If you use too high a temperature, or leave it in the microwave it for too long, then it’ll ruin your meat (source).
-This is because the ice in the chicken meat will turn to water and then quickly steam, which will cook it from the inside.
+If you use too high a temperature, or leave it in the microwave it for too long, then it’ll ruin it (source).
+This is because the ice in the chicken meat will turn to water and then quickly steam, cooking it from the inside.

-The best thing to do is to check the meat every one to two minutes, checking for when it has properly defrosted.
+The best thing to do is to check the meat every one to two minutes, looking out for when it has properly defrosted.
 Once it’s ready then you can transfer it to your grill or oven for cooking.

 A lot of microwaves have defrost settings, but if yours doesn’t then I recommend using a medium-low setting for two to three minutes before turning the chicken over and microwaving at low for a further two minutes per pound of breast.
-I recommend stopping and flipping every minute until it has thawed and is ready to cook.
+Be sure to stop the microwave and flip it every minute until it has thawed and is ready to cook.

 The microwave is one of the quickest and easiest methods to use, but it does stand the risk of ruining the quality of your meat by overcooking it.
 It’s also not suitable for bone, so won’t work with every cut of chicken, as it’s not best used with cuts of meat containing bone.